w3com-sas/boom/README.md

 ❗️ You must use annotations to map class fields to table columns, doctrine-like.
 ❗️ Setters should use the `set($field, $value)` method from parent class.

+Note that the required namespace depends on the Symfony version you're using.
+Use `AppBundle\HanaEntity` for Symfony 3.* and `App\HanaEntity` for Symfony 4.*.

 Entities should look like this :

 ````php